Babarazizkhan/Credit_Card_fanancial_Transection_Dashboard/README.md

-🧸 Toy Store KPI Dashboard
+🧸 Credi Card Financial Dasboard

 📊 Project Overview
 This interactive Power BI dashboard helps the leadership team of a toy store chain in Mexico monitor key performance metrics using transactional, product, and store location data from January 2022 to September 2023.